-- 1. This position is casual - 2.
+- 1. This position may be required to work additional hours as necessary, and extra hours worked will be accrued as Time-in-Lieu according to the Berry Street Victoria 2014-2017 Agreement. - 2.
 You will initially be employed at our Eaglemont Office.
 You may be required to work from other Berry Street sites (on a temporary or permanent basis) as directed from time to time. - 3.
-Terms and conditions of employment are in accordance with the Berry Street Victoria Enterprise Agreement, which includes above Award payments and eligibility for remuneration packaging.
-Salary packaging is available to full-time and 0.8 staff to a maximum value of \$15,899 and a maximum value of \$12,000 to all other permanent part-time staff, in line with our Salary Packaging policy. - 4.
-The base salary for this position is SCHADS Level 5, PP1 (\$35.35 per hour plus 25% casual loading) under the Berry Street Victoria Enterprise Agreement.
+Terms and conditions of employment are in accordance with the Berry Street Victoria 2014-2017 Agreement, which includes above Award payments and eligibility for remuneration packaging.
+Salary packaging up to \$15,900 is available to Berry Street employees who meet the eligibility criteria outlined in our Salary Packaging Policy. - 4.
+The base salary for this position is SCHADS Level 6, PP1 \$78,738.66 gross per annum (full time equivalent) under the Berry Street Victoria 2014-2017 Agreement.
 The value of the salary can be increased through salary packaging. - 5.
 Agency vehicles are available for authorised use and these should be used at all times for work-related purposes, in accordance with the Berry Street Motor Vehicle Policy.
 However, if you are authorised to use your own vehicle for work-related purposes, you will be paid an allowance per kilometre, which includes provision for comprehensive insurance and other running costs.
 Berry Street is unable to insure private vehicles owned by staff and will not accept any liability for damage to any staff vehicles incurred while being used for work-related purposes. - 6.
 Superannuation will be paid according to Superannuation Guarantee into a compliant fund of your choice or into HESTA Superannuation Fund. - 7.
 The successful applicant will be required to undergo satisfactory pre-employment checks, including 2 professional referees, a pre-existing injury/disease declaration, a criminal records check and proof of identify and qualifications. - 8.
 The successful applicant will initially be employed for a probationary period of 3 months.
 During this period, either party can terminate employment with one week's notice.
 A probationary review before 3 months will be undertaken. - 9.
 Under Victorian WorkCover legislation, it is the applicant's duty to advise Berry Street of any pre-existing medical condition, which could be aggravated by the type of employment for which they are applying.
 The existence of a medical condition will not preclude you from employment, unless you are unable to perform the inherent requirements of the position.
-However failure to disclose any relevant injury or disease will jeopardise any entitlement you may otherwise have for a work-related aggravation of that non-disclosed pre-existing condition. - 10.
+However, failure to disclose any relevant injury or disease will jeopardise any entitlement you may otherwise have for a work-related aggravation of that non-disclosed pre-existing condition. - 10.
 Berry Street has a smoke-free workplace policy.